webpack-contrib/imports-loader/README.md

 > ⚠ By default loader generate ES module named syntax.

-> ⚠ Be careful, existing imports (`import`/`require`) in the original code and importing new modules can cause failure.
+> ⚠ Be careful, existing imports (`import`/`require`) in the original code and importing new values can cause failure.

 ## Getting Started